Connect with us

 Most of the bridal shower will be spent eating, laughing, telling stories, and opening presents.
 Food can be as simple as light bites, crudités, and sweets, or as elaborate as a themed spread that celebrates the couple.

-So let’s look at the planning menu for a bridal shower.
+So, let’s look at the planning menu for a bridal shower.

 🌟 Compile a guest list.

 As the host, you should select the number of guests you’re comfortable inviting.
-If the shower isn’t a surprise, consult with the bride about exactly whom to include or make a suitable guests list.
+If the shower isn’t a surprise, consult with the bride about exactly whom to include or make a suitable guest list.

 🌟 Choose a theme.